huang0h/log-gym-counts/README.md

 # log-gym-counts

+**UPDATE 2: THIS PAGE IS NO LONGER ACTIVE**

+Heroku is removing their free tier in Novemeber (as I'm writing this, it's a couple of weeks before the free tier is disabled).
+Since this project relied on Heroku's free server hosting platform, I've disabled the app, since I don't intend on spending any money on this side project.
+I do plan on rebuilding this from the bottom up one day, as there's a lot of improvements I could make here; for now, though, I'm keeping this repo up as proof that I worked on this.

 <b>UPDATE: THIS PAGE IS NO LONGER ACCURATE</b>

 This app relies on Heroku's Postgres add-on to log counts.
 On 6/16/2022, it reached the 10,000 entry limit that comes with the add-on's free tier.
 Because I built this app as a way to learn about web development and not as a tool I or anyone else would use often, I decided to pull the plug on the logging script rather than pay a monthly fee.
 To keep the app functional, I've basically frozen it in time at 6/16/2022.
 So, selecting "last week" searches from 6/9/2022 - 6/16/2022, and so on.